 They called in Ed Graham to play Drums, and they met Frankie Poullain in London.
 They began doing the pub circuit to moderate success; their shows were so good they had a place in a music festival lineup before they had their first album.
 The British press went nuts, considering The Darkness as no more than a mediocre joke who would burn out in a few weeks.

-.
+After the second album, One Way Ticket...
+To Hell And Back, Justin checked himself into rehab for his cocaine habit.
 Despite the band announcing a third album by the end of 2007, Justin got out of rehab and chose to leave the group, effectively breaking up The Darkness.
-They reunited in 2011 over an Indian dinner, and since then have released Hot Cakes
+They reunited in 2011 over an Indian dinner, and since then have performed and released new music like clockwork.

 - Audience Participation Song: All of them.

 - Cover Version: Used to do various covers during live shows, ranging from AC/DC to Queen to Radiohead.
-They included a cover of "Street Spirit (Fade Out)" on Hot Cakes.
+They included a cover of the latter's "Street Spirit (Fade Out)" on Hot Cakes.

-- Christmas Songs: "Christmas Time (Don't Let The Bells End)"
+- Christmas Songs: "Christmas Time (Don't Let The Bells End)", "I am Santa".

 - Credits Gag: In the video for "Everybody Have A Good Time".

 - Darker and Edgier: Last of Our Kind is musically heavier than their first three albums, and it has darker themes including the Real Life Viking pillage of East Anglia, slavery, and mudslides.